trefeon/Capstone-Design-4/README.md

 This repository includes:

-1. **`wifiacttack.sh`**: A Bash script that automates WiFi penetration testing tasks including dependency checks, wordlist creation, monitor mode activation, network scanning, and WPA handshake capture.
+1. **`wifipen`**: A Bash script that automates WiFi penetration testing tasks including dependency checks, wordlist creation, monitor mode activation, network scanning, and WPA handshake capture.
-2. **`bluen.py`**: A Python script for performing Bluetooth Low Energy (BLE) operations such as scanning devices, enumerating characteristics, writing data, and simulating BLE advertisements.
+2. **`blue.py`**: A Python script for performing Bluetooth Low Energy (BLE) operations such as scanning devices, enumerating characteristics, writing data, and simulating BLE advertisements.

 These tools are intended to be used on Kali Linux running on Raspberry Pi 4 for an integrated IoT penetration testing setup.